Children’s Emergency Dental Care – Flower Mound, TX

 Even if you are fully prepared for a dental emergency in Flower Mound, it can be a stressful experience for both you and your child, and you may have many questions.
 Our team is here to help you and provide guidance so your growing little one can get back on track and back to being a kid!
 Please read our responses to some common questions we’ve been asked in the past, but if you need more explanation or you have other inquiries you want to make, don’t hesitate to reach out to us and schedule an appointment.

-Whether a bracket or wire has come loose or you face another emergency challenge with your child’s orthodontic appliance, the problem needs to be addressed immediately.
-Call our office, making sure you have all the parts when you come to our office.
 Do not attempt to reaffix a bracket or the wiring yourself with superglue or rubber bands.
 These commercial products were not made to go inside the mouth and only make treatment last longer to reverse any damage done to your child’s smile.

 It is difficult to see your child struggle with pain, and getting a good night’s rest can be rough for both of you.
-If you must endure the night before coming in to see Dr. Neil Dean, you can lessen their discomfort by giving them over-the-counter pain reliever as directed.
+If you must endure the night before coming in to see Dr. Neil Dean, you can lessen their discomfort by giving them an over-the-counter pain reliever as directed.
 You can also place a cold compress on their face to numb the area.
 In addition, add a pillow to keep your child’s head elevated while they sleep.
 This will prevent blood from rushing to their head, which only exacerbates the pain.

-When Should I Go to the Emergency Room?
+When should I go to the emergency room?